 Tubac is unique, refreshing, relaxing and enjoyable.
 The Tubac Golf Resort & Spa features special occasions and events throughout the year which are posted below for your convenience.
-We also post events that are taking place throughout the Village of Tubac and surrounding area.
-For up-to-the minute event listings at our State and National Parks please visit www. http://www.tubacpp.com/ and www.nps.gov/tuma.
-For the latest happening at the Tubac Center of the Arts visit www.TubacArts.org.
-And for all Tubac events visit the Tubac Chamber of Commerce at www.TubacAZ.com.
+For an up to date list of everything happening in Tubac, please visit the Tubac Chamber of Commerce at www.TubacAZ.com.

 Tubac Presidio State Historic Park’s primary purpose is to preserve the ruins of the oldest Spanish Presidio site in Arizona, San Ignacio de Tubac, which was established in 1752.
 Featuring the Tubac Presidio Museum, Archaeological Excavation Exhibit, Otero Hall, Rojas House, hiking and equestrian trails, wildlife viewing and picnic grounds, this beautiful historic state park offers something for everyone.
 For more information, visit www.Tubacpp.com

 The Fred Lawrence Whipple Observatory is the largest field installation of the Smithsonian Institution Astrophysical Observatory outside Cambridge, MA.
 Guests of the facility can tour the working research center and observatory atop Mt.
 Hopkins, and after a catered lunch, you’ll ride down the ten-mile road on a bicycle to the base of the mountain.
 For more information visit https://www.cfa.harvard.edu/flwo/visitors-center